swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 This proposal extends the plugin API that was introduced in SE-0303 by defining a generic `PluginContext` structure that supersedes `TargetBuildContext`.
 This new structure provides a distilled form of the resolved package graph as seen by SwiftPM, with information about all the products and targets therein.

 This is the same structure that SwiftPM’s built-in subsystems currently use, and the intent is that, over time, at least some of those subsystems can be reimplemented as plugins.
-This information is also expected to be useful to all kinds of plugins.
+This information is also expected to be useful to various kinds of other plugins, provided by external packages.

 In addition to the new information, this proposal adds API for traversing the package graph, such as being able to access topologically sorted lists of target dependencies.
 This will make it more convenient for build tool plugins that, for example, need to generate command line arguments that include a search paths for each dependency target.